Accelerating Polarization via Alphabet Extension: Introduction

-One approach that seems promising, albeit very little is known due to its innate technical difficulty, is to use a non-binary input alphabet.
-This line of research started from Şaşoğlu \cite{STA09, Sasoglu12, Chiu14}, wherein the goal was to find at least one way to polarize arbitrary finite alphabets regardless of the speed.
+One approach that seems promising, albeit very little is known, is to use a non-binary input alphabet.
+This line of research dates back to low-density parity-check codes \cite{AnA16, RaU05}.
+For polar code, it started from Şaşoğlu \cite{STA09, Sas12, Chi14}, wherein the goal was to find at least one way to polarize arbitrary finite alphabets regardless of the speed.
 In particular, the usual matrix $\loll$ is known to polarize prime fields.
-Later, Sahebi--Pradhan \cite{SP11} and Park--Barg \cite{PB13} showed that $\loll$ cannot polarize non-prime fields.
-Then, Mori--Tanaka \cite{MT14} classified all matrices that can polarize finite fields (i.e., the alphabet size must be a prime power).
-One step forward, Nasser \cite{Nasser16} classified all binary operators (i.e., bivariate functions) that can polarize arbitrary finite alphabets.
-In \cite{BGNRS22, BGS18}, the authors showed that, for any polarizing matrix over prime fields, one has $μ < ∞$.
-In \cite{Hypotenuse}, the authors showed that $μ ≈ 2$ is reachable over arbitrary finite alphabets.
+Later, Sahebi--Pradhan \cite{SaP13} and Park--Barg \cite{PaB13} showed that $\loll$ cannot polarize non-prime fields.
+Then, Mori--Tanaka \cite{MoT14} classified all matrices that can polarize finite fields (i.e., the alphabet size must be a prime power).
+One step forward, Nasser \cite{Nas16} classified all binary operators (i.e., bivariate functions) that can polarize arbitrary finite alphabets.
+In \cite{BGN22, BGS18}, the authors showed that, for any polarizing matrix over prime fields, one has $\mu < \infty$.
+In \cite{Hypotenuse}, the authors showed that $\mu \approx 2$ is reachable over arbitrary finite alphabets.

 Why is a non-binary input alphabet attractive?
 There are at least three reasons.
-First, modulation\footnote{ Modulation means translating digital signals to analog signals.
-A digital signal will be mapped to a point on the complex plane, which represents a sine wave with certain amplitude and phase; such a point is called a constellation point, the union of all points a constellation diagram.}: For quadrature amplitude modulation (QAM) and amplitude and phase-shift keying (APSK), a constellation point is more likely to be confused with constellation points nearer to it.
-A non-binary channel models this proximity relation more naturally than a series of correlated binary channels do \cite{SSSH13,CKW19}.
-Second, two-stage polarization: If we weakly-polarize a binary channel with $\loll$, treat two binary channels as a quaternary channel, and strongly-polarize the quaternary channel with the $4 × 4$ Reed--Solomon matrix, we can improve the asymptotics of $f(n)$ from $\exp(-2^{0.5n})$ to $\exp(-2^{0.5731n})$ \cite{PSL16} (see also \cite{AMV22, CBM18}).
-Third, and most importantly, scaling exponent: Several works have observed that non-binary matrices of the form $\lowl$ just polarize faster than $\loll$ \cite{YS18, LY21, Savin21}.
+First, modulation: For quadrature amplitude modulation (QAM) and amplitude and phase-shift keying (APSK), a constellation point is more likely to be confused with constellation points nearer to it.
+A non-binary channel models this proximity relation more naturally than a series of correlated binary channels do \cite{SSS13, CKW19}.
+Second, two-stage polarization: If we weakly-polarize a binary channel with $\loll$, treat every two binary channels as one quaternary channel, and strongly-polarize the quaternary channels with the $4 \times 4$ Reed--Solomon matrix, we can improve the asymptotics of $f(n)$ from $\exp(-2^{0.5n})$ to $\exp(-2^{0.5731n})$ \cite{PSL16} (see also \cite{AMV22, CBM18}).
+Third, and most importantly, scaling exponent: Several works have observed that non-binary matrices of the form $\lowl$ just polarize faster than $\loll$ \cite{YuS18, LiY21, Sav21}; some reported that even a minuscule amount of permutation can achieve similar effects \cite{LYH23}.
 Could it be that the non-binary scaling exponents are smaller?